 The further west we got in the Straits of Magellan the higher the mountains became, some topped with glaciers and all covered in a thick blanket of native vegetation.
 San Isidro Lighthouse marked the final permanent habitation and ahead of us lay virgin wilderness, a haven for marine mammals and seabirds.
 For the five hours that we plowed into the westerly wind we were kept constant company by Black Browed Albatross, Southern Giant Petrels and Imperial Cormorants.
 The petrels and albatross skimmed the frothing surface of the water gliding from peak to trough with effortless inflections of their wing tips.

-f a commotion on the water; a congregation of birds and sea lions jumping,flapping and diving in a frenzy of wings and flippers.
+As we approached the Southern edge of Isla Rupert we caught sight of a commotion on the water; a congregation of birds and sea lions jumping,flapping and diving in a frenzy of wings and flippers.
 As we got closer the tell-tale blow of a humpback emerged from the centre of the melee and then a giant head emerged, mottled white with calcification and barnacles.
 Slowly the moth closed and the head retreated back into the foaming waters as the dorsal fin of its partner broke the surface.
 For five minutes we floated spellbound as maybe two hundred sea lions gorged on the shoal of herring trapped by the whales.
 The albatross and petrels bobbed on the surface scavenging the detritus left in the aftermath of the chaotic commotion.

 The camp, nestling into the hillside rising from the shore, is made up of a series of interconnected boardwalks linking platforms that support heavy geodesic domes that are the sleeping quarters for the scientists and guests.
 On the largest platform, set aside from the domes, is a dining tent with large glass sliding doors and windows that provide sweeping views of the bay from the dining table.
 Further north still, on the tip of the headland, is an observation hut that is used to spot the whales and study behaviour.
 It is hard to imagine a more idyllic spot for a camp, floating above the ferns and red trumpet flowers of the copihue.
 As night fell the bay sheltered bay began to calm as the wind reduced to a soft breeze in the lea of the island.
 A blanket of silence fell on the camp as we prepared for dinner the only sound was the intermittent blow of the whales lazily breathing between dives.